 - affordable access to drinking water.

-To ensure the success of the program, NMFA and DWB partner to provide technical, managerial and financial assistance to water systems as well as low-cost loans.
+To ensure the success of the program, NMFA and NMED partner to provide technical, managerial and financial assistance to water systems as well as low-cost loans.

 The DWSRLF provides long term loans at below market interest rates.

 - Publicly-Owned Water System—Disadvantaged 0%*